Osteoporosis: Pathogenesis

 The activation of osteoclasts is regulated by various molecular signals, of which RANKL (receptor activator of nuclear factor kappa-B ligand) is one of the best-studied.
-This molecule is produced by osteoblasts and other cells (e.g. lymphocytes), and stimulates RANK (receptor activator of nuclear factor κB).
+This molecule is produced by osteoblasts and other cells (e.g., lymphocytes), and stimulates RANK (receptor activator of nuclear factor κB).
 Osteoprotegerin (OPG) binds RANKL before it has an opportunity to bind to RANK, and hence suppresses its ability to increase bone resorption.
 RANKL, RANK, and OPG are closely related to tumor necrosis factor and its receptors.
 The role of the Wnt signaling pathway is recognized, but less well understood.
 Local production of eicosanoids and interleukins is thought to participate in the regulation of bone turnover, and excess or reduced production of these mediators may underlie the development of osteoporosis.
 Osteoclast maturation and activity is also regulated by activation of colony stimulating factor 1 receptor (CSF1R).
 Menopause-associated increase production of TNF-α stimulates stromal cells to produce colony stimulating factor 1 (CSF-1) which activates CSF1R and stimulates osteoclasts to reabsorb bone.

 Trabecular bone (or cancellous bone) is the sponge-like bone in the ends of long bones and vertebrae.
 Cortical bone is the hard outer shell of bones and the middle of long bones.
 Because osteoblasts and osteoclasts inhabit the surface of bones, trabecular bone is more active and is more subject to bone turnover and remodeling.
 Not only is bone density decreased, but the microarchitecture of bone is also disrupted.
-The weaker spicules of trabecular bone break ("microcracks"), and are replaced by weaker bone.
+The weaker spicules of trabecular bone break ("microcracks") and are replaced by weaker bone.
 Common osteoporotic fracture sites, the wrist, the hip, and the spine, have a relatively high trabecular bone to cortical bone ratio.
 These areas rely on the trabecular bone for strength, so the intense remodeling causes these areas to degenerate most when the remodeling is imbalanced.
 Around the ages of 30–35, cancellous or trabecular bone loss begins.
 Women may lose as much as 50%, while men lose about 30%.

 Diagnosis

+Osteoporosis often has no clear symptoms in the early stages, making it difficult to detect without screening.
+However, you may experience signs such as unexplained back pain, loss of height, or a stooped posture as the condition progresses.
 Osteoporosis can be diagnosed using conventional radiography and by measuring the bone mineral density (BMD).
 The most popular method of measuring BMD is dual-energy X-ray absorptiometry.

 In addition to the detection of abnormal BMD, the diagnosis of osteoporosis requires investigations into potentially modifiable underlying causes; this may be done with blood tests.
-Depending on the likelihood of an underlying problem, investigations for cancer with metastasis to the bone, multiple myeloma, Cushing's disease and other above-mentioned causes may be performed.
+Depending on the likelihood of an underlying problem, investigations for cancer with metastasis to the bone, multiple myeloma, Cushing's disease, and other above-mentioned causes may be performed.